-The custom cast post has the advantage of imitating very similarly to the configuration of the prepared canal.
+The custom cast post has the advantage of imitating the configuration of the prepared canal.
 This is especially significant when the canal is severely flared.
 They also reduce the thickness of the cement layer which may be beneficial.

-They are less retentive than parallel-sided posts’ little or no stress is associated with insta1lation.
+They are less retentive than parallel-sided posts and little or no stress is associated with installation.
 They act as wedges during occlusal load and transfer resulting in vertical fracture of roots.

-In recent times, in response to a large growing demand for tooth-colored posts, several non-metallic posts such as carbon-fiber epoxy resin, zirconia, glass fiber-reinforced epoxy resin, and ultra-high polyethelene fiber-reinforced posts have come to the market.
+In recent times, in response to a large growing demand for tooth-colored posts, several non-metallic posts such as carbon-fiber epoxy resin, zirconia, glass fiber-reinforced epoxy resin, and ultra-high polyethelene fiber-reinforced posts have entered the market.

 CARBON FIBER-REINFORCED EPOXY RESIN DOWELS

-The type of system most common type of failures that were seen has been dowel loosening, periapical pathology, root fracture, crown debonding, secondary caries, periodontitis, dowel fracture, tooth extraction for unspecified reasons, and unknown reasons for failures.
+The most common type of failures in this system are dowel loosening, periapical pathology, root fracture, crown debonding, secondary caries, periodontitis, dowel fracture, tooth extraction for unspecified reasons, and unknown reasons for failures.